sf-wdi-15/notes/week_08_optimizations/day_3_intro_spa/README.md

 $(function () {

   // we define this variable at
-  //  the top of our onload function
+  //  the top of our on-load function

   var $editForm = $("<form>" +
                     "<input type=\"text\" id="edit_todo_content"> +